linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 03.04.2024 (announcement SnaxNox)
+- 🤝 Seeking out new partners to join us in shaping the future of Web4! 🌐 Got any ideas or interested in collaboration?
+Let's connect and innovate together! 💡 #Web4 #Partnerships #Innovation

+### 03.04.2024 (announcement Web4)
+- 🔍 On the hunt for top-notch expertise for SnaxNox! 🕵️‍♂️ If you've got skills in snackology or know someone who does, drop us a line! 🍿💼 #SnaxNox #NowHiring #SnackExperts

+### 03.04.2024 (announcement Web4)
+- 🌐 Exploring new horizons in Web4! 🚀 We're diving into alternative social networks and loving every minute of it.
+Have you tried any unique platforms lately?
+Share your favorites with us! #Web4 #SocialMedia #TechExperiment

 ### 02.04.2024 (announcement Linkspreed Blog)
 - Time to dive back into the Linkspreed Blog today! 📝💻 Exciting updates are on the horizon, but we want to hear from you too!
 What topics would you like to see covered?
 Share your suggestions below! #LinkspreedBlog #ContentCreation #UserFeedback 🌐✨